emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 Telemetry
 =========

-Typical uses of telemtry labels include:
+Typical uses of telemetry labels include:

 - Label pools with a human-meaningful name;